The prospect of watching Star Trek in order would be daunting for even the most decorated of starship captains.

 - Star Trek: Picard

-If you watch in the order above, you'll get a continuous ‘history’ of Star Trek’s future – though it's important to note that, thanks to when the respective shows were made, the technology in prequel show Star Trek: Discovery is significantly more advanced than what Kirk and Spock made use of in the Original Series.
+If you watch in the order given above, you'll get a continuous ‘history’ of the 22nd, 23rd, 24th and 32nd centuries according to the Star Trek timeline.
+That said, you will notice some odd discrepancies – thanks to the time in which respective shows were made, the technology in prequel show Star Trek: Discovery is significantly more advanced than what Kirk and Spock used in the Original Series.

 Below, we'll explain how the different eras of the shows and movies break down for context.